-Do you need a technical search engine optimization (SEO) checklist?
+Are you looking for a technical search engine optimization (SEO) checklist?

-Optimizing your site for search engines can be a challenge if you’re not sure what to look for.
-Many website owners will ensure basic SEO practices but overlook technical elements.
+Optimizing your site for search engines can be a challenge if you are not sure what to look for.
+Many website owners will use basic SEO practices but overlook technical elements.

 In this article, we will show a WordPress technical SEO framework and share a checklist you can use for your business.